10 Key Elements of Small Business Branding and Visual Identity

 8. Team Member Images and Headshots

-You may not think your team’s images matter much, but nothing could be further from the truth.
+Many small business owners think that their team’s images matter much, but nothing could be further from the truth.
 This is a key element, because each image represents a ‘human’ aspect to your business that’s crucial to portray – especially online.

 In our opinion, Photofeeler is the leader in profile image analytics, and its blog is full of great pieces on how to take the perfect headshots for your business.
 In fact, you may not even need to hire a professional photographer at all!